CrashCortez/Cohpi4/README.md

 6 Volt adj. (over_voltage)

 Click all three set checks and apply and reboot.

 After the reboot open up wine configuration and let it download the needed files, mono and gecko I believe, just install everything it asks.

+You can also twist the theme on this image I like the XP one for nostalgia.
 ## Automated installer

 Copy and paste he following into your terminal and it will autoset everything up for you should take 25-35 minutes depending on your internet speeds.